Jakarta: Name

+The Buni people is a prehistoric clay pottery culture that flourished in coastal northern West Java, Jakarta, and Banten around 400 BC to 100 AD and survived until 500 AD.

+Sundapura is the name mentioned in the Tugu inscription from Tarumanagara, a kingdom in coastal West Java.
+The strategic geographical position of coastal West Java, which corresponds to today modern Jakarta, is a commanding region that controls the Sunda Strait.
+This location is strategic in regard to Sumatra and also its connection to Asian continent of India and China.

+After the fall of the Tarumanagara, the name of city was changed to 'Sunda Kelapa' or 'Coconut of Sunda,' growing to be the main harbour for the Sunda Kingdom due to its desirable location.

-The name 'Jakarta' is derived from the word Jayakarta (Devanagari: जयकर्त) which is ultimately derived from the Sanskrit जय jaya (victorious), and कृत krta (accomplished, acquired), thus Jayakarta translates as 'victorious deed', 'complete act' or 'complete victory'.
-It was named for the Muslim troops of Fatahillah which successfully defeated and drove the Portuguese away from the city in 1527.
-Before it was called Jayakarta, the city was known as 'Sunda Kelapa'.
-Tomé Pires, a Portuguese apothecary wrote the name of the city on his magnum opus as Jacatra or Jacarta during his journey to East Indies.
+The name 'Jakarta' is derived from the word Jayakarta (Devanagari: जयकर्त), which is ultimately derived from the Sanskrit जय jaya (victorious), and कृत krta (accomplished, acquired), thus Jayakarta translates as 'victorious deed', 'complete act', or 'complete victory'.
+It was named for the Muslim troops of Fatahillah which successfully defeated and drove the Portuguese away from the city in 1527, eventually renaming it 'Jayakarta.'
+Tomé Pires, a Portuguese apothecary, wrote the name of the city in his magnum opus as Jacatra or Jacarta during his journey to the East Indies.